 The flow paths from the range to the west into NWCD are likely to undergo substantially more change than NWCD.
 This is due to the geometry of these flow paths relative to magnitude of subsidence.
-At present, most of these flow paths are intercepted by an existing diversion bund/drain (approximately 1m high) that directs the majority of the western tributary flows over LW17-19 north and into NWCD over the proposed location of LW19 (refer Figure 3-8).
-It is expected that subsidence will have an impact on the future effectiveness of this bund and it will be overtopped allowing flows to continue towards the diversion.
+At present, most of these flow paths are intercepted by an existing diversion bund/drain (approximately 1m high) that directs the majority of the western tributary flows over LW17-19 north and into NWCD over the proposed location of LW19 (refer Figure 3-11).
+It is expected that subsidence will have an impact on the future effectiveness of this bund and it will be overtopped at one location allowing flows to proceed directly down the panel into the diversion.
 Mitigation measures for this impact are described in section 4.4.

-The predicted changes in flow paths are presented in Figure 3-9.
+The predicted changes in flow paths are presented in Figure 3-12.
 The stream lines shown are those predicted by the software CatchmentSIM using the existing and predicted subsidence digital terrain models (DTM).
 The predicted post mining stream lines sit on top of the current stream lines, hence where a blue stream line is shown on the map for current conditions, not covered by red, that section of stream is abandoned post subsidence.